tozd/docker-iperf/README.md

 `TCP_WINDOW_SIZE`.
 Most other options can be set by an environment variable `IPERF_<long option name>`, such as `IPERF_BANDWIDTH`.

+Docker image logs output to stdout and stderr.
+All stdout output is JSON.

 ## GitHub mirror

 There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-iperf),